productscience/blue-world-lite/README.md

 #### Export Existing Data

-If you're migrating data from the previous version of the Growing Communities app, you can export the spin up the guest VM for it using `vagrant up` in the project, then follow the steps outlined in `migrate.py` docstrings.
+If you're migrating data from the previous version of the Growing Communities app, you can export like to:

+the spin up the guest VM for the old Growing Communities project, using `vagrant up` in it's own project directory, then follow the steps outlined in `migrate.py` docstrings in _this_ project.

-Once you have these set up, you should be able to access the guest machine's database through the newlt forwarded port, and run the migrate script to generate a new `initial.json` file in Django's preferred fixture format.
+Once you have made the changes to the guest VM setup, you should be able to access the guest machine's database through the newly forwarded port from the host machine, and run the migrate script to generate a new `initial.json` file in Django's preferred fixture format.

 ```
 python migrate.py